 Understand the Franchise Buyers

 Unless a franchise buyer has a lot of time on their hands, you can trust they will not spend their time analysing the 900+ franchises in the UK marketplace.
+They may choose a franchise based on its level of experience, or they may want to invest in an up-and-coming brand.
+Some may also not consider a franchise due to their investment amount.
 Many will choose a franchise based on their desired industry.
 For instance, a buyer might have always wanted to own a successful restaurant.
-They may also choose a franchise based on its level of experience, or they may want to invest in an up-and-coming brand.
-Some may also not consider a franchise due to their investment amount.
+Or perhaps they are in the care industry and currently looking at how to start a senior care business so that they can branch out on their own.
 The more you learn about a prospective franchise buyer, the easier it will be to market your franchise to the right entrepreneur.

 A Professional Office Space